alitahayurdakul/My_Notes/Data_Structure_and_Algorithms/Singly_Linked_List/SinglyLinkedList.md

 - Set prev to be the value of the node variable
 - Set the node variable to be the value of the next variable
 - Once you have finished looping, return the list

+## Big O of Singly Linked Lists

+- Insertion - O(1)
+- Removal - It depends....
+O(1) or O(N)
+- Searching - O(N)
+- Access - O(N)

+**Differences to Array**

+- Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required
+- Arrays contain a built in index whereas Linked Lists do not
+- The idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues